-Zoom Meetings can be used to run an event with up to 300 participants, and larger groups can be accommodated on request.
+Zoom Meetings can be used by staff to run an event with up to 500 participants, postgraduate students can run events with up to 300 participants.
 Before setting up a Zoom meeting, it is recommended that you view the meeting options available in Microsoft Teams as this may be more suitable for your needs.

 Zoom offers multiple ways to schedule meetings.